 Rest: Avoid activities that cause pain, especially if the pain is worse the next day.
 Avoid the activity that started the problem.
 Do not use the arm repeatedly out to the side of the body.

-Medication: An anti-inflammatory/pain medication (such as Advil, Eleve or aspirin) relieves pain and inflammation.
-An injection of cortisone with lidocaine into the shoulder bursa may be recommended.
+Medication: An anti-inflammatory pain medication (such as Advil, Aleve or aspirin) to relieve pain and inflammation.
+A doctor may recommend an injection of cortisone with lidocaine into the shoulder bursa.
 If you receive an injection, do not use the shoulder for vigorous activities for about two weeks.

-Surgery: Surgery may be required to treat shoulder tendinitis and bursitis if it becomes chronic or if there is a tear of the rotator cuff.
+Surgery: Surgery may be required to treat shoulder tendonitis and bursitis if it becomes chronic or if there is a tear of the rotator cuff.

 Return to Sports

-General Principals: Rest the shoulder until your symptoms clear.
+General principles: Rest the shoulder until your symptoms clear.
 When you go back to your sport, go back slowly.
-Warm up well and do flexibility exercises before starting.
+Warm-up well and do flexibility exercises before starting.
 Avoid the overhead position and do not play excessively long.
 Gradually increase the intensity of your activity.

-Throwing sports: Initially, an underhand or side arm throw will be easier than an overhand throw.
+Throwing sports: Initially, an underhand or sidearm throw will be easier than an overhand throw.
 Warm-up well.
 Throw easily and gradually increase to harder throwing.
-Try to maintain a smooth throwing motion that will make use of the overall strength of your body.
+Try to maintain a smooth throwing motion that uses your body's overall strength.

 Swimming: Breaststroke or sidestroke will be easier than crawl or butterfly strokes.
 Sometimes the back-stoke is permitted.
 Be sure that your swimming mechanics and style are correct.